nghin/vacsf.org.mm/src/_posts/articles/2019-05-03-Be-Ye-Perfect.md

 Here, then lies the cure for the incurable perfectionist: Christ has already made you perfect through his redemption on the cross.
 Christ has set you free so you may know him.

 If the Be-Ye-Perfect command, or any among the Ten Commandments, or any command that has dwelled in man's conscience since they acquired the knowledge of good and evil in the garden of Eden, must be fulfilled by candidates for the kingdom of God, no one will enter it.
 Don't even try, and don't teach others to do what you can't do.
+Jesus gave the command *"Be Ye Perfect"*, and many others like it in the Old Covenant context, only to show man's utter helplessness and their need for God's grace and mercies.
+He wanted to nudge them toward a New Covenant relationship with him.

 > <sup>24</sup>What a wretched man I am!
 Who will rescue me from this body that is subject to death? <sup>25</sup>Thanks be to God, who delivers me through Jesus Christ our Lord!
 So then, I myself in my mind am a slave to God’s law, but in my sinful nature a slave to the law of sin.
 (Romans 7:24-25&mdash;NIV)